MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Monitor the agent's progress.

-    The agent will modify the code to remove vulnerable logging and implement safer input handling.
+    The agent modifies the code to remove vulnerable logging and implement safer input handling.

 1. Take a minute to review the proposed changes, and then select **Keep** in the Chat view.